MTVehicles/MTVehicles-Wiki/docs/tutorials/customvehicles.md

 After this step, replace the model path with the actual path to your model.
 The file extension (.json) is not necessary.

-> One file note: You might use a different item (not only a diamond hoe), but as the default vehicles already use diamond hoes, why getting rid of other items, right?
+> One final note: You might use a different item (not only a diamond hoe), but as the default vehicles already use diamond hoes, why getting rid of other items, right?

 ### 3. Ready!